kulibraries/2022-10-28-ku-r-online/index.md

   {% if site.carpentry == "swc" %}
   Software Carpentry
   {% elsif site.carpentry == "dc" %}
-  Data Carpentry
+  this
   {% elsif site.carpentry == "lc" %}
   Library Carpentry
   {% endif %}
   workshop,
-  you will need access to software as described below.
-  In addition, you will need an up-to-date web browser.
+  you will need to install or update R, RStudio, and the R packages tidyverse, hexbin, patchwork, and RSQLite.
+Follow the instructions for your operating system at <a href="https://datacarpentry.org/R-ecology-lesson/#Preparations" target="_blank">the Preparations page</a>.
+You will also need to <a href="https://datacarpentry.org/R-ecology-lesson/#Download_the_data" target="_blank">download the data</a> and confirm that your preferred browser is up to date.
 </p>
 <p>
   We maintain a list of common issues that occur during installation as a reference for instructors